The Trinity School Story

 So "Trinity School" reminds us of the trio of trines we seek to embody .

-About Mr. Scott
+Mr. Scott

 Founder and Lead Teacher, Travis Scott, discovered his life's work and passion when he encountered Waldorf Education.
 He was introduced to Waldorf when his daughter entered preschool at The Mountain School (a previous independent Waldorf school).
 Within a short time Travis started studying the philosophy and methods of Waldorf Education.
 He began teaching at The Mountain School in 2011 and completed his Waldorf Teacher Training at the Micha-el Institute in Portland, Oregon in 2014.
 He was a founding Board Member and teacher of Syringa Mountain School.

-Travis' seven years of teaching experience with children from kindergarten through middle school is augmented by his background in the healing arts, wilderness guiding, and his love of literature.
+Travis' thirteen years of teaching experience with children from kindergarten through middle school is augmented by his background in the healing arts, wilderness guiding, and his love of literature.
 He is known for his ability to connect with children, his stories, humor, and dynamic teaching style.